 Lucky 32 Southern Kitchen tip

-Jay takes a few blank note cards and holds them together with a binder clip for recipes, notes, and grocery lists.
+Take a few blank note cards and hold them together with a binder clip for recipes, notes, and grocery lists.

 Tear-dropped shaped, bulbous

 Sauté or grill lightly for a nice fragrance and flavor

 - When you pick it up, the eggplant should feel heavy for its size, dense.